android-ui-testing/Cookbook/docs/content/basics/ui_tests_vs_snapshot_tests.md

 ## Use the right tool for the job
 If you are new to Screenshot testing, don't fall into the trap of thinking that it can replace Ui testing.

-You might be thinking that you could write a full screen snapshot test after deleting the row to verify it is not displayed anymore.
+For our test case, we wanted to verify that after deleting a row in the RecyclerView, that row is not displayed anymore.
-If you had the test already written, you'd just need to change your view visibility assert with a snapshot assert.
+If you had the test already written, it'd be as simple as replacing your view visibility assert with a snapshot one at the end of the test.
-Keep in mind that this approach does not solve some common problems with Ui tests:
+However, keep in mind that this approach does not solve some common problems with Ui testing:

 1. **Flakiness**: Screenshot tests also come with flakiness, and even its own issues e.g. mind dates if displaying any (more about this later).
 As with Ui tests, those problems can be mitigated though.

 2. **Speed**:
      - *Fake Snapshot tests*: Writing Screenshot tests that interact with views the same way as Ui tests, *do not make them any faster*.
 For that you need to write Screenshot tests that just inflate a view under a given state and snapshot it.
 This is what I call a *fake Screenshot test: a Ui test disguised with a snapshot assert*.
-     - *Less-scalable test sharding*: If you are thinking about using a cloud device service like Firebase test lab with test sharding to speed up the execution, it is not that simple.
+     - *Less-scalable test sharding*: If you are using a cloud device service like Firebase test lab with test sharding to speed up the execution, it is not that simple.
 Snapshot file comparisons are done pixel by pixel.
        This means, all tests must run on the same device models across all parts involved (devs and CI) to ensure that the resolution, screen size and api create screenshots with identical pixels.
 This restricts a lot the speed wins of test sharding usually gained with such services.
        </br></br>While all Ui tests can be distributed among all devices, snapshot tests can only use a portion: those devices with the same config that developers use to record the snapshots.
 This is depicted below